Inheritance and caregiving — the sibling conversation nobody wants to have

 What you're actually trying to understand is whether your siblings can help in any way and how they think about fairness and family.
 You might say, "I'm not asking for anything right now.
 I just want us to be honest about what's happening and what we're each actually able to do.
 Can you help with costs?
 Can you take over some responsibilities?
 Can you be the point person for something so I'm not managing everything?"
 Maybe they can.
 Maybe they can't.
 Maybe they can help in ways other than money, like giving you a week where they manage your parent's appointments so you can rest, or being the person who talks with your parent about a particular issue.

+Then, whether or not you reach agreement, you need to circle back to your parent.
+Does your parent know what you and your siblings are thinking?
 This is a conversation that ideally happens with your parent in the room, or at least becomes known to your parent afterward.
 Your parent needs to understand that you're stepping into the caregiving role and that you and your siblings have different views on whether that should affect the inheritance.
 Your parent can then make whatever decision they're comfortable with.
 They might decide to adjust the will.
 They might decide to leave it equal and pay you for caregiving during their lifetime instead.
 They might ask your siblings to contribute financially to offset the work you're doing.
-They might decide to hire professional help and pay for it so nobody's doing unpaid caregiving.
+They might decide to hire professional help so nobody's doing unpaid caregiving.

 What matters is that everyone knows what everyone else thinks and that your parent gets to decide based on full information, not on assumptions.

 The outcome of this conversation might be that everything stays exactly the same as it is now.
 Your parent insists on equal distribution no matter what.
 You're okay with that because you've actually said it out loud and acknowledged it.
-That's okay.
 The resentment doesn't build the same way when you've been honest about it.

 Or the outcome might be that things change.
 Your parent decides to leave more to the child doing the caregiving.
 Your parent decides to make regular payments for caregiving services during their lifetime.
 Your siblings commit to contributing financially even though they're not involved in day-to-day management.
 Your family finds a hybrid approach.
 You won't know what's possible unless you actually have the conversation.